projectcalico/calico/about/about-network-policy.md

 #### Richer network policy
 Calico network policies allow even richer traffic control than Kubernetes network policies if you need it.
-In addition, Calico GlobalNetworkPolicy allows you to create policy that applies across multiple namespaces.
+In addition, Calico network policies allow you to create policy that applies across multiple namespaces using GlobalNetworkPolicy resources.

 #### Mix Kubernetes and Calico network policy
 Kubernetes and Calico network policies can be mixed together seamlessly.
 One common use case for this is to split